giottachou/giottachou/README.md

 ### Hi there 👋
+### I am an undergraduate Informatics university student in Ionian University with specialization in Information Systems.
+My interests are programming, system's security and educational robotics.
+- 🌱 I’m currently learning IT Automation with Python from Google through an online specialization (5 courses)
+- 📫 How to reach me: giottachou@gmail.com

 <!--
 **giottachou/giottachou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.